rust-lang/reference/src/inline-assembly.md

 Each register class, and the explicit registers within those classes, may restrict the set of types allowed for operands referring to that class or those registers.

 > [!NOTE]
-> When an integer type which is as wide as `isize` is valid for a given register class, `isize` is also considered valid, and the same for function pointers.
+> The types `isize`, `usize`, and function pointer types are considered valid for a given register class if and only if an integer type of the same width is considered valid.
 > When a signed integer is considered valid for a given register class, the corresponding unsigned integer is also considered valid.

 r[asm.registers.target-feature]